karotkriss/Caffeinated-Whale-Desktop/docs/Design Doc.md

 - **Create New Instance**: A form to create a new instance that includes:
   - Project Name
   - Site Name
-  - Port (auto-detect available ports starting from 8000 skipping every 1000)
+  - Port (auto-detect available ports starting from 8000 checking every 1000)

 #### Instance Management